Treasures of Northern Ethiopia

 • Full board breakfast, lunch and dinner

-• Non-alcoholic drinks (1 mineral water or 1 soda per person with lunch and dinner)
+• Non-alcoholic drinks (1 mineral water per person with lunch and dinner)

 • Mini bus with AC, and/or 4x4 vehicle, driver and fuel